Zoek je het Nederlandse patroon? Klik dan hier.

 Crochet pattern

-Single motif
+Single Motif

-With A, make a magic loop.
+With Colour A, make a magic ring.

 Round 1 Ch3, tr2tog (counts as first tr3tog), ch3, (tr3tog, ch3) 5 times, ss in 3rd ch of beg-ch.
 Fasten off.
 [6 tr3tog-clusters, 6 ch3-sps]